21shield/Mod-3-M-N-project-frontend/README.md

 ### Prerequisites

 1. Install the [Sundar Rails Backend API](https://github.com/21shield/Mod-3-MN-backend)

+### Starting the Frontend
+1. Clone this repository and `cd` into the directory
+2. Start the Frontend server using `open index.html`

 ### Media
 Add Items  |  View Cart | Purchase Items :-------------------------:|:-------------------------:|:-------------------------: